bxparks/acetimec/README.md

 } AtcZonedDateTime;
 ```

-The initial memory layout of `AtcZonedDateTime` was designed to be identical to
+The memory layout of `AtcZonedDateTime` was designed to be identical to
-`AtcOffsetDateTime`.
+`AtcOffsetDateTime`, so that functions that accept a pointer to
+`AtcOffsetDateTime` can also accept pointers to `AtcZonedDateTime`.

 The following functions operate on the `AtcZonedDateTime`: